Ooty Varkey: The Complete Guide to India's GI-Tagged Biscuit from the Nilgiris

 To understand Varkey, you need to understand Ooty's history.

-During the British colonial era, Ooty (then spelled Ootacamund) was the summer capital of the Madras Presidency.
-The Varkey traces its roots to the late 1800s during the British Raj, when Ooty served as the summer capital of the Madras Presidency, and is believed to be an Indianised adaptation of British rusks, biscuits, or French puff pastries, possibly developed for British officials or Indian labourers in the region's coffee and tea plantations.
+During the British colonial era, Ooty (then spelled Ootacamund) was the summer capital of the Madras Presidency — the British government literally relocated from Madras to Ooty each summer to escape the heat.
+Varkey traces its roots to the late 1800s during the British Raj, and is believed to be an Indianised adaptation of British rusks, biscuits, or French puff pastries, possibly developed for British officials and Indian labourers in the region's coffee and tea plantations.

-According to the application submitted by the Ooty Varkey Producers Welfare Association, the British, who had been residing in the Nilgiris, made their own snacks which included mostly biscuits, cakes and cookies.
+According to the application submitted by the Ooty Varkey Producers Welfare Association, the British residing in the Nilgiris made their own snacks — mostly biscuits, cakes and cookies.
 A new snack, similar to a cookie, was made in Ooty.
 The British ate this new cookie with their tea.

 How Ooty Varkey Is Made — A 12-Hour Process That Cannot Be Rushed